EternityForest/EmberOS/README.md

 In /sketch/ssh/pi, you will find everything you might expect to see in ~/.ssh

-You can add authorized keys there!
+You can add authorized keys there, same as you would in .ssh on any machine!

 /sketch/ssh/ssh_config is equivalent to /etc/ssh_config.